cjeff/stream-adv/README.md

 # stream-adv
 Stream advanture on nodeschool

-This is teh readme file. trying to get used to best practices
+This is the readme file. trying to get used to best practices